VitorCostaVianna/SpringAI-chat-recipe-image/README.md

 - **Axios** — for handling HTTP requests between the React frontend and Spring Boot backend

 - All the amazing developers and open-source contributors whose tools and libraries made this project possible

+## Roadmap

+ - Add multi-turn chat support (keep chat history)

+ - Improve UI with new design and dark mode

+ - Dockerize and deploy the application

+ - Implement user authentication

 ## License